 Ever heard of Charles Bronson?
 He is one of the toughest and most violent British criminals who’s been serving time since 1974, often confined to isolation.
 But Bronson found solace in exercising regularly, or more specifically, exercising regularly in the most extreme ways possible.
-His daily prison workout includes up to 3,000 push-ups and 800 dips and he holds the record for most push-ups performed in one hour in a prison – 1,727.
+Charles Bronson’s daily prison workout includes up to 3,000 push-ups and 800 dips and he holds the record for most push-ups performed in one hour in a prison – 1,727.

 Naturally, all of those years spent behind the bars and in grueling workouts have made Charles Bronson a man with superhuman fitness powers and a long list of attacks on inmates and prison staff.
 Weighing 210lbs and standing 5’10’’ tall, Bronson has bent metal cell doors with his bare hands – or that’s what they say.

 “Pull ups off a tree branch or swing bar in a park, step ups off a park bench, swim in a river, a lake, the sea, sit up on grass or the sand.
 Dips off a fence or a park entrance bar – it’s all free.” – Says Bronson about his prison workout.